cwtools/cwtools-action/README.md

         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} # required, secret is automatically set by github

 ```

+This action will create a new job called "CWTools", which will be used to annotate your code.
+Its success or failure state depends on the CWTools output.

 The full `output.json` log is saved to `$GITHUB_WORKSPACE`, and can be recovered with [actions/upload-artifact](https://github.com/actions/upload-artifact).